TrineSiewEngelund/LP2-exam-IROSTEREO/README.md

 ### Exam project in Language Processing 2, University of Copenhagen

-In this repository, you will found our report and code for the exam project in Lanugage Processing 2 at the University of Copenhagen.
+In this repository, you will found our code for the exam project in Lanugage Processing 2 at the University of Copenhagen.

 The exam was based on a PAN Shared Task, [*Profiling Irony and Stereotype Spreaders on Twitter (IROSTEREO) 2022*](https://pan.webis.de/clef22/pan22-web/author-profiling.html).